McTavishLab/extensiphy/README.md

 This shares the 'my_data_dir' folder between your operating system and the docker container.
 (In this example it is named "my_data_dir" locally and "linked_data" in your docker container, but you can name them the same thing in both places if you prefer.)

-Now you can run multi_map as earlier but we'll specify the directory where your data is located.
+Now you can run `extensiphy.sh` as earlier but we'll specify the directory where your data is located.

 ```bash
 ./extensiphy.sh -a /project/linked_data/[alignment_file] -d /project/linked_data -1 [suffix_1] -2 [suffix_2] -o linked_data/[output_dir_name]